Buzut/computeShipping/README.md

 # computeShipping
-Javascript function to calculate shipping based on weight and destination based on La Poste (French postal service) pricing.
+JavaScript function to calculate shipping based on weight and destination based on La Poste (French postal service) pricing.